avnguyen08/freeRTOS_Labs/Semaphore_Message_6/README.md.txt

 FreeRTOS Labs
-Program that takes in message through serial port and echoes it to serial port.
+Program that controls task reading and writing to a buffer using semaphores and mutexes